What to Know About Herbs and Surgery

 Millions of people in the U.S. use an herbal supplement for health benefits.
 It could

-be echinacea to avoid a cold or gingko to improve memory.
-On the surface, using these
+be Echinacea to prevent a cold or ginkgo to improve memory.
+On the surface, using

-products sounds like a good idea.
-They are considered “natural” and are sold in pharmacies
+these products sounds like a good idea.
+They are considered “natural” and are sold

 But, natural doesn’t always mean safe.
 The FDA doesn’t control herbal supplements